Korean drama: France

+In 2013, Bonjour Coree, a French fan club of Korean dramas arranged an event at the Espace Pierre Cardin performance hall near the famous Champs-Élysées street called the "Drama Party".
+Organized fully voluntarily, the even was attended by then president Park Geun-hye.
+"Culture can be the first step to understanding each other, and it has an amazing power to help the people of two countries come together, I hope South Korea and France will become even closer through culture" stated Park in the screening.

 Romania

 The first Korean drama in Romania was aired on TVR in August 2009 with Dae Jang Geum, and in the following month it became the third most popular television program in the country.
 Since then, Korean dramas have seen high ratings and further success.

 Turkey

 The first Korean drama broadcast on television in Turkey began airing on TRT 1 in late 2005.
 The first series was The Merchant (Tacir).
 It came to Meltem TV in mid-2009 and the first series was Dae Jang Geum (Saraydaki Mücevher).
 It began airing on Mesaj TV at the same time.
 However, as a result of the closure of Mesaj TV on 1 December 2021, they switched to Meltem TV to watch Korean dramas.
 Until 2013, Korean series had achieved ratings.

 In April 2020, the Korean series The King's Daughter, Soo Baek-hyang (Kralın Kızı), which was broadcast on TRT 1 during the daytime, was removed from the air.
 In 2021, Korean dramas were broadcast on TRT 1 at midnight.
 In January 2022, the last known TRT foreign series, Queen Seondeok (Muhteşem Kraliçe) Korean series, was removed from the air on TRT 1.
 It was bid farewell 50 years after the broadcast of TRT's first foreign series in 1972.
 The last Turkish TV channel to broadcast Korean dramas, Meltem TV, was finally removed from the air in 2024.